kumarlabgit/MyESL/README.md

 <br />

 ```
---clade_list <string1, string2,...> : Users can test multiple phylogenetic hypotheses when the input phylogenetic tree contains multiple clade IDs.
+--clade_list <filename.txt>         : Users can test multiple phylogenetic hypotheses when the input phylogenetic tree contains multiple clade IDs.
+Clade list file should have one clade ID on each line.
 This option must be used with "--tree" option.

---gen_clade_list <int, int>         : Users can generate multiple hypotheses when the input phylogeny contains no clade ID.
+--gen_clade_list <int,int>          : Users can generate multiple hypotheses when the input phylogeny contains no clade ID.
 The size of the clade is determined by the input integers defining the upper and lower limits
                                       of clade size, respectively.

 --class_bal <string>                : MyESL performs class balancing, a common practice in supervised machine learning.
 Class balancing helps balance the number of species inside and outside the focal clade of interest.